What is CISSP Certification?

 - The chief information security manager

 A CISSP certification provides you a place among the internationally recognized family of networking security professionals.
 You become a part of an elite group where you have complete access to a global extent of information resources, educational tools, peer networking, and industries.
 You’re on every hiring manager’s radar, and salaries are higher than other positions that don’t require the certification.
-If you are looking to reach at your security systems career’s top, aim for the CISSP certification.
+If you are looking to reach at your security systems career’s top, aim for the ISC2 Certified Information Systems Security Professional certification.